 When I mentioned Domain Authority (from Moz) or Domain Rating (from Ahref’s), they are both similar.
-They’re just metrics created, by these companies, that helps us determine how powerful one link would be from a specific site.
+They’re just metrics created, by these companies, that help us determine how powerful one link would be from a specific site.

 On a side note, you can’t compare DA to DR as they are different proprietary scores.
 It’s like comparing apples to oranges.

 In any case, we’ll be using the word ‘authority’ repeatedly to represent both Domain Rating’s and Authority.
 For a more thorough explaination of this concept and many others, we recommend you check this off-page SEO guide.

 What You'll Learn Today

 A high authority site benefits from the following: